 - d.
 Save and close the securewispproxy.ini file. - e.
 Start Remote Filtering Server. - f.
-Go to a remote client computer and browse the Internet. - g.
-On the Remote Filtering Server machine, navigate to the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin or /opt/Websense/bin/, by default) and open the traceFile.log file.
+Go to a remote client computer and browse the Internet.

+g.
+On the Remote Filtering Server machine, navigate to the product bin directory (C:\Program Files\Websense\Web Security\bin or /opt/Websense/bin/, by default) and open the traceFile.log file.